Lifeguard: Duties

 Lifeguards may have other secondary duties such as cleaning, filing paperwork, checking a swimming pool's chlorine and pH levels, or acting as a general information point.
 It is important that lifeguards never allow their secondary responsibilities to interfere with their primary responsibilities.

-Lifeguards may also be required to attend occasional in-service meetings to strengthen their lifeguarding skills.
+Lifeguards may also be required to attend in-service meetings to discuss strategy, patron safety and water skills.

+The California State Lifeguards, a division of the California State Parks Peace Officer department, perform law enforcement duties in addition to regular lifeguard tasks.

 Training

 Every lifeguard has to undergo a certification course in order to be able to work as a lifeguard.
 Certain certification companies, such as the Red Cross or Ellis and Associates, are in charge of the certification process.
-Certification usually lasts for 1-2 years, but can last up to 5.
-Classes last 25-30 hours and will generally be held over a few days, with the hours per day varying depending on the number of days needed.
+Certification usually lasts for 1–2 years, but can last up to 5.
+Classes last 25–30 hours and will generally be held over a few days, with the hours per day varying depending on the number of days needed.
 At the end of the certification class, lifeguards are required to take a final exam, and will only receive a certificate if they pass the final exam.
 Lifeguards are then required to do additional training throughout the duration of their certification at the discretion of the facility they work for.

 Most skills taught in various lifeguard certification classes are similar or the same, but some skills may vary minorly based on the certification company.
 Additionally, different in-water skills will be taught depending on the facility certifying the lifeguard, i.e., shallow/deep water pools, water parks, beaches, etc.

 Training equipment required in certification classes include: